alisw/alisw.github.io/infrastructure-mesos.markdown

 * Discuss with your collegueas wether that's a good idea.
 * Make sure that the other two masters are properly functioning.
-* If the master is the currently leading master, force a leadership transition to one of the other two machines before the rebuild.
+* If the master is the currently leading master, force a leadership transition to one of the other two machines before the rebuild (Optional, since failower will take care of that).

 In order to perform the rebuild you need to do: